ajithrn/FluxStack/README.md

 1. Create a new directory in the `native-blocks` folder for your block
 2. Copy the template files from the `_template` directory
 3. Customize the files for your specific block
+4. Add any dependencies in the `fluxstack` section of `block.json`
-4. The block will be automatically discovered and registered
+5. The block will be automatically discovered and registered

 ### Block Structure
 Each block follows a consistent structure: